foundryvtt/crucible/docs/Character/Skills.md

 | 1    | You've developed something of an understanding for winning others over with words.
 Your social conduct is likely more universally friendly; you know what actions to avoid undertaking, lest you offend those who are foreign to you.
 If you attempt a Diplomacy check of Impossible difficulty, the GM must tell you before you roll and you may choose to alter your approach at most once per social encounter. |
 | 5    | You are miraculously persuasive, and can carry yourself through almost any social situation with unparalleled grace.
 Your social conduct is seen almost universally as civil and polite, if you desire it to be, even if you perform actions considered as "social taboo" in dealings with foreigners.
 If you ever face a Diplomacy check of Impossible difficulty, the GM must tell you before you roll and you may choose to alter your approach. |

-1. Ambassador - Specialists in understanding codes of conduct and the social rules that govern others.
+1. **Ambassador** - Specialists in understanding social conduct and how to make the best first impression.
-2. Arbiter - Specialists in diffusing a situation and calming those around them.
+2. **Arbiter** - Specialists in diffusing a situation, invoking law and order to bring peace to those around them.
-3. Firebrand - Specialists in amplifying the emotions around them, encouraging their allies and impassioning crowds of people.
+3. **Firebrand** - Specialists in amplifying the emotions around them, encouraging their allies and impassioning crowds of people.

 ### Intimidation

 Intimidation refers to harnessing one's social or physical presence, imposing one's self as a threat to others.
 Much like Diplomacy, Intimidation can be used to persuade others; however, this is done through cultivating fear, rather than respect, in those who are to be persuaded.
 Skill in Intimidation relates to your ability to persuade through threat of violence, persecution, or any other misfortune, and the most skilled intimidators know what can strike fear into almost anyone.

+#### Intimidation Tasks

+**Scare.** The Intimidation skill may be used, first and foremost, to startle and violently coerce others to cooperate.
+**Instill.** Creating a more covert sense of doubt in an individual may require an Intimidation check.
+**Detect Intent.** You can use your own knowledge of Intimidation to determine if others are attempting to strong-arm you, or if their threats carry any real weight.

 | Rank | Intimidation Progression Ideas     |
 | ---- | ---------------------------------- |